 California makes it a crime to carry a loaded firearm in public or your vehicle.
 Anyone who violates this rule can face jail time.
 This is true even if it’s a first offense and you own the gun legally.
 In some cases, it can even become a felony and carry lifelong consequences.
 Don’t let this happen.

 You need to talk to the Simmrin Law Group’s carrying a loaded firearm in public defense lawyers in Los Angeles.
 Defending these cases is our job, and we always take the side of the accused.
-We have the experience and knowledge to win, and we will fight for you as if a member of our own family were facing the charges.
+Our criminal defense lawyers in Los Angeles have the experience and knowledge to win, and we will fight for you as if a member of our own family were facing the charges.

 What’s the Legal Definition of Carrying a Loaded Firearm in Public?